yi-jiayu/hotslogs/README.md

 - Windows: `$HOME\Documents\Heroes of the Storm\Accounts\########\#-Hero-#-######\Replays\`
 - Mac: `~/Library/Application Support/Blizzard/Heroes of the Storm/Accounts/########/#-Hero-#-######/Replays/`

-Otherwise, you can run `hotslogs config init` to set your replay directory.
+Otherwise, you can run `hotslogs config init` to set your replay directory manually.

 ## Usage
 Run `hotslogs update` to upload all new replays since the last time you ran the command.